 School-based training days focus on a range of topics including curriculum subject teaching and planning, assessment, and understanding of specific SEND.
 All sessions are delivered by highly experienced practitioners and nationally acknowledged experts in their field.

-Our training partners include 11 special schools and specialist bases, and mainstream primary schools covering south Birmingham, Worcestershire, Dudley, Sandwell, and Wolverhampton.
+Our training partners include a number of special schools and specialist bases, and mainstream primary schools covering south Birmingham, Worcestershire, Sandwell, and South Staffs.

 Training with disabilities and other needs

 We believe a person is only disabled when confronted by adverse attitudes and environmental barriers, and we aim to provide a positive, supportive and inclusive learning environment.
 Adults with disabilities are under-represented in the teaching profession and we welcome applications from everyone with a passion and commitment to becoming a teacher.

 We see training teachers with additional needs as an opportunity to provide role models to our own pupils.
 Our programme is hosted by schools teaching pupils with a range of physical, medical, sensory and cognitive special educational needs and disabilities.

 All teacher training providers have a responsibility to ensure equality of access, whilst at the same time ensuring that trainees have the health and physical capacity to teach and will not put children and young people at risk of harm, and a condition of acceptance onto the course will therefore be to satisfy the requirements for Fitness to Teach.
 Applicants will need to be able to travel independently to the university campus in Edgbaston and to the training schools.

 Every individual will have different circumstances and needs, and for this reason we welcome confidential discussion of any special arrangements you may need for interview or subsequent school placement.

 Each of our partner schools will be able to provide specific accessibility information for their sites.
 Information about disability access for postgraduate students at the University of Birmingham can be found here